dxcamps/DLI_RoboWorkshop_1/prework/readme.md

     ![Run All Output](images/JupyterRunAllOutput.jpg)

-1. The top section verifies that the NVidia GPU is present, and reports details on it:
+1. The top section verifies that the NVIDIA GPU is present, and reports details on it:

     ![Verify GPU](images/JupyterVerifyGPU.jpg)